edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/overview.rst

 A Toolkit Box is a type of AI Box built for an AI Model Developer, which comes with the EDGEMATRIX Stream Toolkit.

-For more information, please contact our sales.
+If you are interested, please contact our sales.

 ==========================================
 EDGEMATRIX Stream